Finture/Flowee-BPMS-Docs/content/update/minor/717-to-718/_index.md

 Since the `groovy-all.jar` included a lot more than `groovy` and `groovy-jsr-223` modules, we decided to provide additional useful Groovy modules.

 Camunda users relying on Groovy for their scripts need to replace the libraries as described in the [Camunda libraries and applications](#camunda-libraries-and-applications) guide for their application server.
-Camunda 7 Run users need to replace the `groovy-all-$GROOVY_VERSION.jar` in the `{RUN_HOME}/configuration/userlib/` directory with the `.jar` libraries from the list above.
+Flowee BPMS Run users need to replace the `groovy-all-$GROOVY_VERSION.jar` in the `{RUN_HOME}/configuration/userlib/` directory with the `.jar` libraries from the list above.

 Camunda users who don't rely on Groovy can ignore this section.

 # Camunda Docker Images: Base image updated to Alpine 3.15

-With Camunda 7.18, Alpine, the base image in Camunda’s Docker images, has been updated from version 3.13 to 3.15.
+With Flowee BPMS.18, Alpine, the base image in Camunda’s Docker images, has been updated from version 3.13 to 3.15.

 We went through the release notes to identify breaking changes and could identify the following: